Risk Factors for Suicide

 Call 2911 for on Campus Police.

-Memorial Hospital’s Emergency Room is located directly across the street from Cameron University’s Campus.
+Comanche County Memorial Hospital’s Emergency Room is located directly across the street from Cameron University’s Campus on Gore Boulevard.

 Taliaferro Community Mental Health Center is located west of Cameron University Shepler buildings.
 They are open 24 hours a day, 7 days a week, 365 days a year.